muggy8/improbable/from-me-to-me/Ur78er4a.md

 There weren't many from my party here but there were some.

-Amanda and Hannah where the ones that I recognize, and are currently swaming me with the rest of the elves.
+Amanda and Hannah where the ones that I recognize, and are currently swarming me with the rest of the elves.

-Somehow, not being recognized by them made me feel both relieved but also extremely uncomfortable.
+Somehow, not being recognized by them made me feel both relieved but also extremely sad.

 After all, they were people I lived with every day for almost all of my life and yet here they are, acting like complete strangers in front of me.